 If you would like to donate to the Midlands Bursary, please specify the fund on one of our giving forms, or get in contact with the Development Office.

-Support from Tortoises plays an important part in helping maintain the Boat Club’s continued success on the river; most recently with W1 triumphing at Torpids in March 2017.
+Support from Tortoises plays an important part in helping maintain the Boat Club’s continued success on the river; as seen in Oriel crews being head of the river in every year since 2014.
 Those Tortoises who choose to support the Boat Club with an annual gift of £100 or more are invited to become Blades; in recognition of their gift donors will receive additional sponsors’ regalia to denote their support of the Boat Club.